stuartmcalpine/make_particle_load/README.md

 ```
 run in the same directory as `MakeGrid.pyx`.
 This operation produces the `MakeGrid.c` file, which encloses a C-translation
 of the original Cython syntax and the `MakeGrid.cpython-*.so` shared object, which is the file that the Python interpreter
+will actually point to when the `import` command is called.
+You may remove `MakeGrid.c` as it is only used by the Cython compiler
+to generate the shared object and is not needed by any other scripts at runtime.

 External dependencies
 --------